fallen-icarus/cardano-aftermarket/Benchmarks.md

 Max: 14 Bids
 Bottleneck: Memory

-#### Each Bid UTxO uses three assets for the bid.
+#### Each SpotBid UTxO uses three assets for the bid.
 The Bids are changed to a new BidderId.
 | Bids Updated | Tx Fee | Req.
 Collateral |
 |:--:|:--:|:--:|
 | 1 | 0.296901 ADA | 0.445352 ADA |